 For the next six years I studied Literature and Film Studies while working part-time as a nanny—and an ironing lady.
 Can you imagine?
 LOL.

 Along the way I took self-development classes.
-Read mountains of books including The Artist’s Way by Julia Cameron—which kind of cracked my heart open.
+Read mountains of books including The Artist’s Way by Julia Cameron—which cracked open my heart .

 In 1999, a week or two after I graduated, more serendipity kicked in.
 I had $500 left in the bank and was gearing up to take a job in a pharmaceutical company.
-I had a snazzy grey suit, a white shirt.
+I had a snazzy grey suit and a white shirt.
 I was even trying to straighten my hair…

 But the universe would have none of it.